-The Lanai Task Force and the WUDP developed a list of Projected demands to the year 2010.
+The Lanzi Task Force and the WUDP developed a list of projected demands to the year 2010.
 The average demand for the year 2010 is 4.4 mgd excluding the 115 acres for housing and 15 acres for industrial/commercial use imposed by the LUC.
 It is almost with certainty that 4.3 mgd management the limit will be exceeded.
-In order to meet future demands the study for the 1992 MUD? set down certain recommended strategies to mitigate anticipated water consumption limits:
+In order to meet future demands the study for the 1992 MUDP set down certain recommended strategies to mitigate anticipated water consumption limits:

-- Set in place a stringent Management control system 1) in order to place upper limits of water usage. - Install more meters and monitoring systems to.
-2) - better document habits of major t sers.
-Implement dual systems of potable and how potable 31 sources.
-Options and plans of water teclamation - and desalination should continue.
-The determine Continued analysis of hydrologic data to determine needs of brackish water for irrication.
-4)
+- Set in place a stringent Management control system in order to place upper limits of water usage. - 2) Install more meters and monitoring systems to. - better document habits of major isers.

+3) Implement dual systems of potable and non-potable sources.
+Options and plans of Water reclamation - and desalination should continue.
+The determine continued analysis of hydrologic data to determine needs of brackish water for irrication.

-5) Develop and maintain a water conservation program that includes lists of less wate: demanding plants and shrubbery.
+Develop and maintain a water conservation program that includes lists of less wate: demanding plants and shrubbery.

-The Department of Health requires a WATER POLLUTION: National Pollutant Discharge Elimination System (NPDES) storm water permit when more than 5 acres of planned development and construction activity has the potential to discharge storm water into the State of Hawaii wate:s.
+The Department of Health requires a WATER POLLUTION: National Pollutant Discharge Elimination System (NPDES) storm water permit when more than 5 acres of plinned development and construction activity has the potential to discharge storm water into the State of Hawali wate:s.
 The permit application should be submitted to the Director of DOH 90 days prior to construction start-up.
 Such a permit is required for any discharge to State water; from construction runoff, dewatering activities, groundwate: remediation sites, etc. (Exhibit 13).

 SEWERS: The proposed sewer system for the project will be composed of gravity sewer lines, a sewer force main, and a sewage pump station located near the 17th tee.
-This system will tie-in to the existing 8" diameter Linai City sewer line at the main project entrance on Queen Street.
+This system will tie-in to the existing 8° diameter Linai City sewer line at the main project entrance on Quee: Street.
 The new projected sewage generation brought by the development is expected to be 0.1 MGD.

-The Wastewater Reclamation Division of Public Works projected figures are slightly higher at ).13 MGD.
+The Wastewater Reclamation Division of Public Works projected figures are slightly higher at).13 MGD.
 Current generation of waste flowing into the plan: from the Lanai City area is .25 MGD.
 The treatment plan: has an available capacity of .5 MGD.
-This indicates that currently the plant is utilizing 50% of its daily capacity and could accommodate the proposed 100 town-homes and 255 single family dwellings, but when the 115 acres per Waislus set for affordable but when the 115 acres near Waialua set for affordable housing and approximately 57 acres of commercial/industrial zoned land deeded to the State are also added, estimates show that existing plant capacity is not sufficient.
+This indicates that currently the plant is utilizing 50% of its daily capacity and could accommodate the proposed 100 town-homes and 255 single family dwellings, but when the 115 screen was a single family dwellings, but when the 115 acres near Waialua set for affordable housing and approximately 57 acres of commercial/industrial zoned land deeded to the State are also added, estimates show that existing plant capacity is not sufficient.
 These projects should not be denied access to an expanded Lanai Wastewater Treatment Plant.
 Based on estimates by Public Works, excluding the current residential proposals, the existing plant would not be able to handle more than 600 future homes.

 The Department of Health requires the applicant to work with Maui County to assure the availability of additional treatment capacity and adequacy for the project.
 Non-availability of treatment capacity will not be an acceptable reason for use of any private treatment works.
 (Exhibit 13).
-The Maul County, Public Works Department recommends the following (Exhibit 5, item 5):
+The Maul County, Public Works Department recommends the following (Exhibit 6, item 8):